 Item Description Source IP address the rule applies to.
 Use IPv4 address in IPv4 Firewall Configuration and IPv6 address in IPv6 Firewall Configuration.
-Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols. • TCP - The rule applies to TCP protocol.
+Protocol Specifies the protocol the rule applies to: all - The rule applies to all protocols.
+TCP - The rule applies to TCP protocol.
 UDP - The rule applies to UDP protocol.
 GRE - The rule applies to GRE protocol.
 ESP - The rule applies to ESP protocol. • ICMP/ICMPv6 - The rule applies to ICMP protocol.
 In IPv6 Firewall Configuration there is the ICMPv6 option.
 Target Port(s) The port numbers range allowing access to the router.
 Enter the initial and final port numbers separated by the hyphen mark.
 One static port is allowed as well.
 Action Specifies the rule - the type of action the router performs: allow - The router allows the packets to enter the network. deny - The router denies the packets from entering the network.
 Description Description of the rule.

-Table 28: Filtering of Incoming Packets
+Table 33: Filtering of Incoming Packets

-The next section of the configuration form specifies the forwarding policy.
-If you unmark the Enabled filtering of forwarded packets check box, then packets are automatically accepted.
-If you activate this function, and a packet is addressed to another network interface, then the router sends the packet to the FORWARD chain.
-When the FORWARD chain accepts the packet and there is a rule for forwarding it, the router sends the packet.
-If a forwarding rule is unavailable, then the router drops the packet.
-It is possible to specify up to sixteen rules.

-This configuration form also contains a table for specifying the filter rules.
-It is possible to create a rule to allow data with the selected protocol by specifying only the protocol, or to create stricter rules by specifying values for source IP addresses, destination IP addresses, and ports.
+The next section of the configuration form specifies the forwarding firewall policy.
+If the Enabled filtering of forwarded packets check box is unchecked, all incoming packets are accepted.
+If checked, and a packet is addressed to another network interface, then the router forwards this packet to the FORWARD iptable chain.
+When the FORWARD chain accepts the packet, and there is a rule for forwarding it, the router forwards the packet.
+If a forwarding rule is unavailable, then the packet is dropped.
+It is possible to specify up to sixteen rules when each rule can be enabled/disabled by ticking the checkbox on the left of the rule row.
+The forwarding setting is applied to all interfaces, regardless of whether it is the WAN interface.
+The configuration form also contains a table for specifying the filter rules.
+It is possible to create a rule to allow data with the selected protocol specifying only the protocol or to create stricter rules by specifying values for source IP addresses, destination IP addresses, and ports.
+See Table 34 for the forwarding definition table description.